wdelaughter/gmusicproxy/README.md

 - `--host`: host in the generated URLs [default: autodetected local ip address]
 - `--bind-address`: ip address to bind to [default: 0.0.0.0=all]
 - `--port`: default TCP port to use [default: 9999]
-- `--config`: specific configuration file to use
+- `--config`: generate OAuth2 credential file (useful for first time execution)
 - `--disable-all-access`: disable All Access functionalities
 - `--list-devices`: list the registered devices
 - `--debug`: enable debug messages